nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 * To allow users to share their thoughts on their favorite items.
 * To allow the store admin users to approve, update and delete reviews from the frontend.
 * To provide users with clear and adequate responses based on their input or actions.

+## Site User / Target Audience / Demographic

+* Target market is aimed at anyone interested in luxury watches.
+* People who may have acquired or are looking to acquire their next timepiece.
+* People who are interested in horology.

 # Scope Plane